german-antonio/gamedev-assignment-2/README.md

 DONE - Enemies will be given a random color upon spawning DONE - Enemies will be given a random speed upon spawning, between a minimum and maximum value specified in the config file.
 DONE - When an enemy reaches the edge of the windows, it should bounce off in the opposite direction at the same speed.
-- When (large) enemies collide with a bullet or player, they are destroyed, and N small enemies spawn in its place, where N is the number of vertices of the original enemy.
+DONE - When (large) enemies collide with a bullet or player, they are destroyed, and N small enemies spawn in its place, where
+  N is the number of vertices of the original enemy.
 Each small enemy must have the same number of vertices and color of the original enemy.
 These small entities travel outward at angles at fixed intervals equal to (360 / vertices).
   For example, if the original enemy had six sides, the six smaller enemies will travel outward in intervals of